4. Queuing subsystem

 queue.policy.dynamic.conditions: 0

-4.3.2.1.
+4.3.2.3.
 Policy counter thresholds

 Thresholds for concurrency limit the number of emails in the delivery state.
-Thresholds for rate limit the number of emails, X, passing through the delivery state over a given time interval, Y, specified in seconds, as X/Y.
+Thresholds for rate limit the number of emails, X, passing through the delivery state over a given time interval, Y, specified in seconds, as X/Y. Thresholds for connectinterval limit the number of connections to be open for a specific destination.

 The very simplistic example from above (with two local IPs) can be described using the following YAML pickup policy configuration: